Signedue/signedue.github.io/crime-rates.md

 <iframe src="/crime_predicted1.png" width="100%" height="600" frameborder="0"></iframe>

-The chart below compares the predicted crime rates against the actual observed values.
+The chart above compares the predicted crime rates against the actual observed values.
 Each dot represents a municipality-year combination.
 The closer the points are to the red dashed line, the more accurate the model’s predictions.

 With an R² score of 0.781 and RMSE of 2.55, the model demonstrates good predictive power.
 While some under- and overestimations exist, the overall fit indicates that temporal, spatial, and demographic features are meaningful predictors of male crime rates across Denmark